AshleyDhevalall/Clean-Architecture-Bootstrap/README.md

 # Dotnet powershell build script
-This project aims to ensure that your project meets the `Code Quality and Security` standards available in SonarQube.
+This project aims to ensure that your project adheres to the `Code Quality and Security` standards available in SonarQube.

 ### Prerequisites
 * Dotnet core sdk 3.1